 mississippi

-This article showed how you can sort the elements in a List using the parameterless Sort subroutine and also with a lambda expression.
-We also saw how you can Reverse the order of the elements in your List.
-Instead of using String instances in your List, you can use other types such as Integer or even Class types.
+A summary.
+We can sort the elements in a List using the parameterless Sort subroutine and also with a lambda expression.
+It is possible to Reverse the order of the elements in your List.